Reporting Anti Social Behaviour (ASB)

 - The police

-and many other individuals and groups have a role to play and help tackle antisocial behaviour.
+- Many other individuals and groups have a role to play and help tackle Anti-social behaviour.

 Problems can often be sorted out simply by talking things through in a respectful way.